emanuelromano/motsgenerator/README.md

 ### Hello guys!

-So, this is basically a React app to generate and download images with the alien languages from [Coldplay's 'Music of the Spheres'](https://www.coldplay.com/).
+So, this is basically a React app to generate and download images with the alien languages from [Coldplay's ninth album, 'Music of the Spheres'](https://www.coldplay.com/).
 I made this as a hobby, just for fun.
 I liked it a lot so I decided to publish it here.
 I have in mind some changes and inprovements to this code, I'll try to apply them as soon as I can.
 Stay tuned!

 ## Changelog:
 ```